gotylergo/choco-scriptify/README.md

 To change:

 - **the VPN client**: Modify the value of the VPN key in the config.json file.
-- **custom repository**: Modify the value of the repoLocation key in the config.json file
+- **custom repository**: Modify the value of the repoName and repoLocation keys in the config.json file
 - **the templates**: Update/add arrays in your config.json file.
 Any packages within the templates will get checkboxes in the HTML as well.

 ## Technologies Used: